 It would have been easy for Larry Hagman to become lost in this large ensemble cast, but instead he stood out.
 He worked with Linda Gray to enliven their background scenes.
 Rather than just sitting passively while the camera focused on their co-stars, Hagman and Gray created their own mini-dramas.
 This got them noticed by the producers, which was just the beginning.

-Although none of the characters were angels when Dallas began, J.R. was the worst of them.
+Although none of the characters were angels when Dallas began, J.R. was by far the worst of them.
 Hagman's stroke of genius was to add his own brand of humor to the role, creating a fascinating and charming villain who enjoyed destroying his enemies.
 Soon, Larry Hagman's gleaming smile would become a trademark of the show.

 Dallas originally featured self contained episodes, but changed to the more familiar serialized format that still impacts television to this day, in the first season.
 Dallas' popularity built slowly, with ratings increasing throughout its first full season.
 Larry Hagman's J.R.
 Ewing became the focus of the show, with Patrick Duffy's Bobby becoming more and more of a good guy as counterpoint to J.R.
 The trend continued in the second season, which saw the show reach the top ten in ratings.
 At the end of the season, on March 21, 1980, J.R.
 Ewing was shot, with nearly everyone on the show having a motive.